AmyE123/GMTK-2022/README.md

 * a way to add to counter
 * make only the orders appear in the UI not all recipies
 * contextual UI
+* after removing dice from inshelf, they shouldn't decay any more